jschuel/OASIS/README.md

 # OASIS Overlap-Aware Segmentation of ImageS

 OASIS is a Pytorch-based pixel-level segmentation-regression framework designed to separate overlapping objects in scientific image data.
-OASIS employs custom loss function with region-specific weights that can be tuned to prioritize overlapping pixels during training.
-A paper detailing the framework and its performance on data from the MIGDAL experiment is in progress and will be linked soon.
+OASIS employs a custom loss function with region-specific weights that can be tuned to prioritize overlapping pixels during training.
+See [our paper](https://arxiv.org/abs/2510.06194) for more details about the framework.
+Check back here for updates -- detailed documentation, code updates, and sample data are coming soon!

 ![OASISGif](figures/OASIS.gif)